karpathy/neuraltalk2/README.md

 You can find a few more example results on the [demo page](http://cs.stanford.edu/people/karpathy/neuraltalk2/demo.html).
 These results will improve a bit more once the last few bells and whistles are in place (e.g. beam search, ensembling, reranking).

+There's also a [fun video](https://vimeo.com/146492001) by [@kcimc](https://twitter.com/kcimc), where he runs a neuraltalk2 pretrained model in real time on his laptop during a walk in Amsterdam.

 ### Requirements

 This code is written in Lua and requires [Torch](http://torch.ch/).
 If you're on Ubuntu, installing Torch in your home directory may look something like: